-The shareholder, whether physically present or represented by a third party, shall complete the proxy form that is available through the General Meeting tool.
+The shareholder, whether physically present or represented by a third party, shall complete the proxy form that is available through the AGM tool.
 The proxy form must clearly identify the shareholder's name and address, the number of shares and votes they hold in SWIFT, and the name of the physical person acting as their representative.
 The proxy form must be signed by the shareholder for it to be valid.
 If the shareholder is represented by a third party, the shareholder will need to send the duly completed proxy form and their voting instructions to their representative.
-More information and details on proxy forms can be found in the General Meeting tool.
+More information and details on proxy forms can be found in the AGM tool.

-The General Meeting is open to the following other attendees: the Board of Directors, the Chief Executive Officer, the meeting secretary and vote tellers, members of SWIFT management, SWIFT’s financial auditors, and a Notary to the extent necessary.
+The General Meeting is open to the following other attendees: the Board of Directors, the Chief Executive Officer, the secretary and vote tellers, members of SWIFT management, SWIFT’s financial auditors, and a Notary to the extent necessary.

 A shareholder's representative attending the General Meeting must: